 Crepes originated in France but now these delectably thin pancakes can be enjoyed throughout the world.
-This is a guide about making crepes
+This is a page about making crepes

 These thin pancakes are delicious and just as easy to make as classic pancakes.
 If you are making them for more than 2 people, I would suggest using more than one pan.